 - Preheat oven to 400 degrees F/205 degrees C and spray oven safe casserole dish with non-stick cooking spray

-- Saute the onion in olive oil for 2 minutes then add the celery and grated parsnip, Cook about 10-12 minutes, or until celery is soft.
+- Saute the diced onion in olive oil for 2 minutes then add the celery and grated parsnip, Cook about 10-12 minutes, or until celery is soft.
+Add in the turkey meat.1 teaspoon olive oil, 1 medium onion, diced, 2 parsnips, 2 celery stalks

-- Add garlic, 1 cup chicken broth, tomato paste, flour, Worcestershire sauce, rosemary, cooked turkey and mix well.
+- Add garlic, 1 cup chicken broth, tomato paste, flour, Worcestershire sauce and rosemary to cooked turkey mixture and mix well.
 Simmer on low about 5-10 minutes.
-Add in defrosted frozen mixed vegetables.
+Add in defrosted frozen mixed vegetables.2 teaspoon garlic, 2 cups frozen mixed vegetables, 2 tablespoon flour, 1 cup fat-free low-sodium chicken broth, 1 5.5 ounce can tomato paste, 2 tablespoon Worcestershire sauce, 2 teaspoon rosemary

-- In prepared casserole dish, spread the meat mixture on the bottom of the dish.
+- In prepared casserole dish, spread the turkey meat mixture on the bottom of the dish in an even layer.
 Top with mashed potatoes.

 - Use a fork to scrape the top of the potatoes to make ridges if desired.

 - Remove from oven and let it cool 10 minutes before serving.
-Freeze after cooling completely (I use a microwave safe casserole dish so it can go straight from freezer to microwave)
+Freeze after cooling completely (I use a microwave-safe casserole dish so it can go straight from freezer to microwave-see equipment above).

 Notes